 Please review the NCCU Counseling Website: www.nccucounseling.com.
 You are responsible for all material included in the student handbook.
 You are expected to demonstrate dispositions that align with expectations of behavior for professional counselors.
 You may also find it helpful to review the links to learn how to get started in an online course.

 STUDENT LEARNING OUTCOMES & CACREP STANDARDS ADDRESSED IN THIS COURSE

-The Student Learning Outcomes for this class are based on the Clinical Mental Health CACREP Standards (CACREP, 2016) as shown in the table below:
+The Student Learning Outcomes for this class are based on the core and clinical mental health 2024 CACREP Standards as shown in the table below: